matloff/fastBigStat/README.md

   Many generalizations of the CLT exist, in which they relax the iid assmuption.

+* Scaling by the factor n<sup>1/2</sup> is "just right" to make things work here.
+If, say we were to divide instead by n, the quantity would go to 0, by the SLLN.
+That certainly would not be helpful in terms of finding probabilities, confidence intervals and so on.

-* Note that while scaling by the factor n<sup>1/2</sup> is what works in this context of sums, other rates may apply for other quantities.
-For example, if we are interested in the maximum of X<sub>1</sub>,...,X<sub>n</sub> rather than their sum, then we may divide by (2 log n)<sup>1/2</sup> (and the limiting distribution will be something other than normal).
+  Other powers may apply for other quantities.
+For example, if we are interested in the maximum of X<sub>1</sub>,...,X<sub>n</sub> rather than their sum, then we divide by (2 log n)<sup>1/2</sup> (and the limiting distribution will be something other than normal).

 * Multivariate Central Limit Theorem: Let X<sub>i</sub>, i = 1,2,... be